 Rule #1: Context Decides Everything in UX

 You’ve undoubtedly seen optical illusions and visual puzzles.
 Sometimes vision deceives us, and we perceive the content a little differently than intended.
 To correctly identify the picture, context is needed.
+Design is not merely a discipline that teaches you how to improve and invent the material side of life – it can also be seen as an ideal model that teaches you how things both great and small are connected by invisible threads, explains this bachelor’s degree in visual design.

 For example, there is a well-known optical illusion - “Rubin's Vase.”
 What do you see?
 A vase or a face?
 Our perception sometimes depends on our previous experience.
 If before viewing a picture, a person was in contact with people or just saw something similar, for example, a portrait in profile, then he would see a face.
 If he thought about the dishes, say, goblets, vases, or jugs, then the chance that he sees a vessel increases significantly.